ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

 Open Classic Outlook and take a look at the newly created signatures.
 'Formal', 'Informal' and the particularly comprehensive 'Test all default replacement variables'.

-If you do not have access to Classic Outlook for Windows for your tests, or do not want your signature setup changed, you can simply use the simulation mode described in the next chapter.
+If you do not have access to Classic Outlook for Windows for your tests, or do not want your signature setup changed, you can simply use the integrated [simulation mode](/details/#11-simulation-mode) instead:
+- Run Set-OutlookSignatures in a new PowerShell session and add the additional parameters '`-SimulateUser a@example.com -SimulateMailboxes a@example.com`' (replace 'a@example.com’ with your own email address or any other email address from your environment).
+- Instead of modifying Outlook, your 'Documents' folder now contains new subfolder called 'Outlook Signatures', which in turn contains the signatures of the simulated user.

 Congratulations, you now have a robust starting point for your own customizations!